Kate Ritchie

 Katherine Leigh Ritchie is an Australian actress, radio presenter, and children's author.
 She is best known for her long-running role as original character Sally Fletcher on the television soap opera Home and Away, for which she won two Gold Logie awards.
 She played the character for 20 years, appearing from the pilot episode in 1988 until 2008.
+She currently co-hosts Nova 96.9's breakfast show Fitzy & Wippa with Kate Ritchie alongside Ryan Fitzgerald and Michael 'Wippa' Wipfli.
 Ritchie was part of Nova FM's national drive show, Kate, Tim & Joel with Tim Blackwell and Joel Creasey from 2014 until 2023.

-In March 2023, it was announced as co-host on Nova 96.9's breakfast show Fitzy & Wippa with Kate Ritchie.
+Prior to her retirement from Home and Away, she shared with fellow original cast members Ray Meagher and Norman Coburn the record for the longest continuous role in an Australian drama series.
+Following a five-year absence, Ritchie returned to Home and Away in 2013 for a short reprise of her role as Sally Fletcher to commemorate the 25th anniversary of the series.
+In addition to 20 years on Home and Away, Ritchie has also hosted various television events and appeared in commercials.

-Prior to her retirement from Home and Away, she shared with fellow original cast members Ray Meagher and Norman Coburn the record (recognised by Guinness World Records) for the longest continuous role in an Australian drama series.
-After a five-year absence, Ritchie returned to Home and Away in 2013 for a short reprise of her role as Sally Fletcher to commemorate the 25th anniversary of the series.
+In 2022, Ritchie appeared as a judge on the tenth season of Australia's Got Talent.
+In 2023, she starred as Carol Spiers in 7 Network's two-part documentary series 'The Claremont Murders, appearing opposite Erik Thomson, who played her husband.

-In addition to 20 years on Home and Away, Ritchie has also hosted various television events and appeared in commercials, a mini-series and an Australian film.
-She has also been involved with the Campbelltown Musical Society.
+Early life and education

-Early life
+Katherine Leigh Ritchie was born to parents Heather and Steve, and she has three younger siblings.

-Ritchie was born as Katherine Leigh Ritchie.
-Her parents are Heather and Steve, and she has three younger siblings, Rebekah, Stuart and Susan.
 Ritchie attended Campbelltown North Public School and Hurlstone Agricultural High School – the latter a New South Wales agricultural and selective school.